halilozel1903/AndroidBluetoothChatApp/README.md

 # Android Bluetooth Chat 💬 App 📱

-Android Bluetooth Chat application is an application written in Java language. <br>
-It is a project created by synchronizing with chat to learn the Bluetooth structure. <br> <br>
+Android Bluetooth Chat application is an application written in Java language.
+It is a project created by synchronizing with chat to learn the Bluetooth structure.

 ## What is Bluetooth ⁉️